Frequently Asked Questions

 Will antibiotics given to a cow affect the milk I drink?

 Just like humans, cows sometimes get sick and need medicine.
 On a conventional dairy farm, a sick cow can be treated with an antibiotic.
-She continues to be milked while on the antibiotic, but her milk is discarded until it tests free of antibiotics.
+She continues to be milked while on the antibiotic, but her milk is collected separately and discarded until it tests free of antibiotics.
 All milk is tested for antibiotics before it is ever processed to ensure antibiotics stay out of the milk supply.

 Results show that the current safety system is effective in preventing drug residues in your milk.
 In fact, the Food and Drug Administration’s (FDA) 2015 annual report confirmed that the U.S. dairy industry antibiotic management practice is working.
 Of the 3.15 million milk samples taken directly from dairy farms, only 0.014 percent tested positive for traces of antibiotic.
 In this rare instance that a load of milk tests positive, none of the milk from that tanker truck enters the food supply.